-The following Tax guidance note Produced in partnership with Anne Redston of Temple Tax Chambers provides comprehensive and up to date legal information covering:
+The following Tax practice note Produced in partnership with Anne Redston provides comprehensive and up to date legal information covering:

 This Practice Note has been written by Anne Redston, Barrister.
 It is her personal view; she is not authorised to speak for the Tribunals Service or the judiciary.

 This Practice Note outlines the procedure for appealing against a decision made by HMRC.
 It links to further notes which explain each stage of the procedure.